Skip to content

 • a waterproof jacket = seam-sealed/taped/welded jacket.
 You need to know what this means.

-• a basic 1st Aid kit that includes: 2 metres of duct tape, a tensor bandage, band-aids (3 minimum), emergency blanket and matches/lighter.
+• a basic 1st Aid kit that includes: 2 metres of duct tape, a tensor bandage, band-aids (3 minimum) and emergency blanket

 • food & drink